 The condors are plentiful and quite active today.
 This huge, lazy scavenger, through careful breeding programs, is making a comeback from near extinction.
 Adult birds weigh around 35 pounds and have a 9 foot wing span.
 They spread their wings, step off a ledge into wind currents and soar gracefully through the sky.

-The birds do not build a nest but instead deposit their egg in a cave.
+The birds do not build a nest but instead deposit their egg in a small cave or canyon wall alcove.
 The folks in charge of the breeding program discovered if they steal the egg, and place it in an incubator soon after deposit, the parent bird would get confused.

 'Where did I leave that egg?' and get busy producing another egg.

 In this way they have been able to increase the flock more rapidly.
 Two weeks prior to arrival, one of the canyon pack mules died from a heart attack on the Bright Angel trail.

 They do not haul the carcass up, and they cannot leave it on the trail, so they just push it over the side.
 This explains why there are so many condors and turkey vultures in the area on this day.
 It is the circle of life.